Xatra1/upg/docs/README.md

 <br>

 **Misc:**
 <br>Rebuild the initrd image.
-This will first be attempted with update-initramfs, and then with mkinitcpio as a fallback.<br>
+This will first be attempted with update-initramfs, then with mkinitcpio, then with dracut.<br>
-Update the GRUB configuration file.<br>
+Update the GRUB(2) configuration file.<br>
 Sync cache writes to the disk.<br>
 Drop cache memory.<br>
 (Optional) Clear .cache<br>